-Evidence-Informed Programs Service Pi Service Provider Agency Name: Activity N ame:EI Program Model: ete the checklist on the reverse side for each evidence-informed program practice or cluded in the activity proposal. and finding activity logi ng logic model is required for evidence informed activities.
-Are there qualitative studies is from basic research that support the program practice(s) and/or components of the c model?
-For each program element, list with a research reference citation and brief of the most relevant findings. here history of this program demonstrating positive results (outcomes)?
-By accomplishments and evidence for the results achieved; include a time frame and data Beach.
-Provide a r he proposed activity to be implemented in accordance with written guidelines? eference citation for the guidelines.
-Describe the key elements of these guidelines and will be followed by your project.
+Evidence-Informed Programs Service Provider Agency Name: tivity Name:EI Program Model: Complete the checklist on the reverse side for each evidence-informed program practice or ment included in the activity proposal.
+A strong logic model is required for evidence informed activities.
+Are there qualitative studies findings from basic research that support the program practice(s) and/or components of the vity logic model?
+For each program element, list with a research reference citation and brief cription of the most relevant findings .
+Is there history of this program demonstrating positive results (outcomes)? scribe key accomplishments and evidence for the results achieved; include a time frame and data arce for each.
+Is the proposed activity to be implemented in accordance with written guidelines? vide a reference citation for the guidelines.
+Describe the key elements of these guidelines and v each will be followed by your project.